Upcoming 2022 Collaborations and Events

-Join us from 6 pm Friday evening to 4 pm Sunday afternoon in beautiful Aptos, just south of Santa Cruz California in an oak-shaded outdoor classroom situated amongst gardens, orchards and wildlands.
+In Watsonville: Join us from 6 pm Friday evening to 4:30 pm Sunday afternoon amidst the beautiful rolling hills of Watsonville, just south of Santa Cruz, California in shaded outdoor classrooms and spacious indoor areas including a kitchen and bathroom.
+We will be situated amongst gardens, orchards, farm- and wildlands.
 Camping, cooking facilities, and hot water are available onsite.

-Tuition is sliding scale $195-$250 which includes optional camping, and support materials.
+Tuition: We offer a sliding scale of $195-$275 which includes optional camping, and support materials.
 Tickets are available on Eventbrite; you will be asked to choose your amount in the Sliding Scale Donation area.
 Scholarships are also available.
 If you have questions or would like to send a check, please contact email@example.com.

 Anne, Lydia, and Della bring together extensive backgrounds in community health, regenerative economics, and permaculture education and activism.
 Curiosity about and the study of music, Alchemy, Biodynamic herbs, and liberation psychology inspires a deep integration of the health of the land, the health of the individual, and the health of the collective.
 Together, they bring an action-based perspective that highlights skills, practices and resources necessary for growth, creativity, and vitality in person, community, and place.